Earthquakes on May 11, 2026

 1.8 km---AutoUSGS →

-Reports of a magnitude 2.0 earthquake 8 km NW of The Geysers, CA came in on May 11, 2026 at 17:40 UTC.
+Seismographs logged a magnitude 2.0 earthquake 8 km NW of The Geysers, CA with origin time 17:40 UTC on May 11, 2026.
 At a depth of just 1.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 38.831°N, -122.813°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11

-The USGS recorded this magnitude 4.8 earthquake 43 km E of Salamanca, Chile at 17:14 UTC on May 11, 2026.
-At a depth of 9.0 km, the event was shallow crustal.
+A magnitude 4.4 earthquake was recorded 46 km E of Salamanca, Chile on May 11, 2026 at 17:14 UTC.
+At a depth of just 3.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: -31.705°, -70.512°.
+Coordinates: -31.702°, -70.487°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.8 event page for the full report, ShakeMap, and citizen-reported intensity data.
+See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11